yuvalbennaim/simpleton-state-manager/README.md

 ### React_hooks
 A React example which wraps the SimpletonStateManager in a Hook and is geared to demonstrate how to optimize the rendering of Components based on very targeted Model changes, not brute force.

+An Interval starts and every 5 seconds will change a random box's color.
+Only the affected box's render counter will increment.

+Click on a Box to randomly change its color while only re-rendering the box itself (the render-counter will only increment for the clicked box).

+Click on the title to change a random box's color and re-render all the boxes.